FIG-Bioinfo/FIG-Bioinformatics-Course/1_Representative-Genomes/1.1_Tab-Separated-Value_TSV_Files/TSV-Exercise-4_Modifying-code.md

     and it should return the output:
     ``` sample  1033731.3       1034345.3```
-* NOTE: The file `xmatrix_example.tsv` has over 2000 columns, and so can take a long time to load in applications.
-Bonus points if you can perform the entire program-revision without opening up the program file to edit it yourself.
+ *Bonus points if you can perform the entire program-revision without opening up the program file to edit it yourself.*

 ## Solution Check instructions: